 Fall, Spring, Academic Year

 IES Barcelona offers students the opportunity to deepen their study of political science and international relations by exploring themes related to the Spanish and European experience.
 In addition to a required Spanish language course, students can take English-taught courses that align with their major.
-Relevant courses include The American Century: US Policy in Western Europe, the Arab World and the West, Politics in Spain, and Democracy in Western Europe.
+Relevant courses include Politics in Spain; Democracy in Western Europe; Europe in Crisis; Understanding Contemporary Spain: Politics, Society, History; and Introduction to the European Union.

 CIEE Seville International Business & Culture